Creature (2011 film): Plot

-The others disbelieve the story, and they finally arrive at Grimley's house, unaware that they are being stalked by something in the swamp.
+They arrive at Grimley's house, unaware that they are being watched.
 They set up camp for the night near the Grimley house for an evening of drinking and having fun.
 Meanwhile, one of the shop patrons, Grover, is slaughtered by an unseen beast on the riverbank after ignoring warnings to not defy Grimley.
-Randy leaves the group to get more beer from the truck, returning just in time to interrupt Karen from taking advantage of a drunken Beth.
-Emily and Niles, having gone off on their own, admit their love and devotion to one another before making love, unaware that Oscar is secretly taking photos.
-Karen finds him, and masturbates him to climax as he continues to take photographs of the couple.
-When Oscar refuses to return the favor, however, she walks off and is knocked unconscious by Chopper, the owner of the store they'd come across.
-It is revealed that Oscar and Karen are both his children, and subservient to Lockjaw himself, he takes Karen away.
+Randy leaves the group to get more beer from the truck, returning just in time to interrupt Karen from having sex with a drunken Beth.
+Oscar, however, secretly takes photos of Niles and Emily having sex while masturbating.
+Karen finds him and begins stroking and kissing him, as they are secretly also committing incest.
+Oscar climaxes early, and the frustrated Karen walks off and before being knocked unconscious by Chopper, who approaches Oscar; Oscar and Karen are Chopper's children.
+Subservient to Lockjaw, Chopper takes Karen away.
 Randy witnesses this and sees Lockjaw before running off into the woods.
 Oscar collapses on Emily and Niles, claiming that Randy had attacked him; Niles leaves Emily to treat Oscar's shock as he goes off in search of Randy.
 Randy and Niles both encounter Lockjaw and run, coming across a highway that they had supposedly gotten far off track from earlier; they return to look for Emily, only to be stopped by one of the shop workers who holds them at gunpoint.
 Niles is able to kill him, but Lockjaw gruesomely murders Randy.